Common Sense: Too good to be true

 Also have a look at the look and feel of these websites.
 Aspects such as logos and picture are usually high quality on legitimate websites, as brands want to impress you with their products.
 Often scammers steal real media photos from various sources.
 This can mean that the look of a website can appear unprofessional, with odd looking formatting or low resolution pictures.

-Has a trustmark? (that actually works)
+Has a working trustmark?

 Trustmarks are a method for third-party verification for an online store.
 This could indicate security or consumer rights protection for examples.
 However, scam websites also use them… not always legitimately!